darkoverlordofdata/dish/readme.md

 * within a function: break, case, continue, do, else, for, if, return, switch, while
 * added sugar for heap management and array types.

-Todo:

-* char type as int, such that 'a' is the same as 97|0

 ### example

 #### test.d